nish12965/BIMP/README.md

 ## Installation/ Usage
 This section will be written after completing the program.
 ## Contributors
-- Anand Maurya
+- Anand Kumar Maurya
 - Anjali Kumari
 - Arun Singh
 - Vineet Sikarwar
-- Aradhna Pattidar
+- Aradhana Patidar
 - Alok Kumar
 - Bittu kumar
-- Divyanshi
+- Divyanshi Lilhore
 - Kumar Gaurav
 - Nishant Kuamar
-- V Santosh
+- Vishlavath Santosh Kumar
-- V prashant
+- Vadithya Prashanth

 ## Licence
 This project is licenced under the **GNU general Public Licence v3 (GPL-3.0)** See more details here, [GPL v3 licence](https://www.gnu.org/licenses/gpl-3.0.en.html).

 ## Donation
 This project is maintained by college students.
 If you find BIMP useful and would like to ensure its continued development and maintenance, please consider sponsoring the project.
-Thank you for your support!"
+Thank you for your support.
 - UPI ID 1 : **12pcm.anandmaurya@okhdfcbank**
 - UPI ID 2 : **singharun9754-1@oksbi**